How To Use Mica Powders In Epoxy Resin

 Gradually add small amounts of the secondary color (or colors) to the base color and stir thoroughly.
 Adjust the ratio to achieve the exact hue you’re aiming for.

-Gradual Mixing:
+Gradual Mixing

 Mixing mica powder colors should be a gradual process.
 Add a little of the secondary color at a time, as you can always add more if needed.